Program Dates &

 |Class Level Required for Admission:||Second-semester Sophomore standing||Program Type:||Direct Enrollment|

 Is This Program Right for You?This program is best for students that wish to take courses taught in Spanish and immerse themselves within a Mexican university campus setting.
 Students study in Cholula, a suburb of Puebla, Mexico at the Universidad de las Americas Puebla for a semester or a full year.
-This is an ideal program for intermediate to advanced Spanish language learners who wish to improve their Spanish language skills by taking courses in Spanish with local students and/or courses in Spanish for international students.
+This is an ideal program for intermediate to advanced Spanish language learners who wish to improve their Spanish language skills by taking courses in Spanish with local Mexican students and/or courses in Spanish for visiting international students.
 See Puebla's website here!

 When studying at the UDLAP, students are expected to take a minimum of 4 courses (24 units) and a maximum of 5 courses (30 units) per semester.
 Depending on your Spanish proficiency, you may take Spanish courses as a second language offered by the Language Department or content courses offered in Spanish with other international students and/or alongside local Mexican students.